 Consumer complaints are minimal, most referring to the frequent need to empty the drip trays, which seems like a minor nuisance.
 The Gaggia 1003380 Accademia Espresso Machine received a strong rating of 4 stars out of 5 on Amazon, where it’s currently being sold for $1,527.98.

-Last—but certainly not least—is the Philips Saeco HD8856/47 Exprelia Automatic Espresso Machine.
-While this automatic espresso machine is lighter and smaller in size compared with the two coffee makers reviewed previously (31 lbs and 14” x 9.5” x 16.5” in dimensions), it is still a durable, commercial grade machine that will give you the barista experience in the convenience of your own kitchen.
+Last—but certainly not least—is the Philips Saeco Intelia Deluxe Espresso Machine.
+While this super automatic espresso machine is lighter and measures closely in size compared with the two coffee makers reviewed previously (19 lbs and 17.4″ x 12.5″ x 21.5” in dimensions), it is still a durable, commercial grade machine that will give you the barista experience in the convenience of your own kitchen.

-Like both of the two previous coffee makers listed here, the Philips Saeco HD8856/47 Exprelia Automatic Espresso Machine comes with a wide array of features that together enable you to prepare your favorite cup of coffee like a pro.
-The most useful of all these features is the automatic brewing system, which enables you to adjust your cup of espresso’s intensity while it’s being dispensed by simply turning a knob.
-This machine isn’t as technologically advanced as the Philips Xelsis but the experience you will enjoy is still leagues ahead of the non-commercial machines reviewed on this site.
+Like both of the two previous coffee makers listed here, the Philips Intelia Deluxe Espresso Machine comes with a wide array of features that together enable you to prepare your favorite cup of coffee like a pro.
+The most useful of all these features is the automatic brewing system, which enables you to adjust your cup of espresso’s intensity while it’s being dispensed by simply pushing a button.
+This machine is quite as technologically advanced as the Philips PicoBarista so the experience you will enjoy is still leagues ahead of the non-commercial machines reviewed on this site.

-The rest of the Exprelia’s notable features include: an ergonomic, touch button beverage selection; a double boiler with 2 independent circuits (one for coffee and the other for milk); a fully automatic milk function; a removable brew group that makes cleaning the automatic espresso machine hassle-free; and auto-cleaning and descaling, which not only makes cleaning the automatic espresso machine even easier, but also makes maintaining it a breeze.
+The rest of the Intelia’s notable features include: an ergonomic, touch button beverage selection; a quick heat boiler; a fully automatic milk function; 5 grinder settings; a removable brew group that makes cleaning the automatic espresso machine hassle-free; and auto-cleaning and descaling, which not only makes cleaning the automatic espresso machine even easier, but also makes maintaining it a breeze.